Managing effects of the Menopause at Work

 If someone is discriminated against If an employee or worker is put at a disadvantage or treated less favourably because of their menopause symptoms, this could be discriminatory if connected to a protected characteristic.

-Therefore it is worth considering creating either a stand-alone Menopause Policy for your business or organisation which clearly and sensitively explains how you, the Employer, will support and deal with such instances.
 If you would like further support on creating a Menopause Policy or if you need some expert guidance on how best to manage a similar situation you are trying to deal with, please get in touch!

 Call Tara: 07983 936747